-In this case the angle α_w differs the angle of attack of the body, angular velocities may cause different flow velocities even between wings themselves.
+In this case the angle $\alpha_w$ is different between the angle of attack of the body, angular velocities may cause different flow velocities even between wings themselves.

-The drag coefficient, similarly as equation (5.1) is made of some contributions, but in this case since wings are usually very thin, the base drag coefficient is negligible.
+The drag coefficient in a similar fashion with equation (5.1) is made by some contributions, but in this case since wings are usually very thin, the base drag coefficient is negligible.